maazshaikh2079/practice_repo/README.md

 # practice_repo
-This Repository is for Practicing Git &amp; GitHub Author - Maaz Shaikh
+This Repository is for Practicing Git &amp; GitHub<br>
+Author - Maaz Shaikh